stoeckley/Eat-Static/README.md

 This "final field" behavior when using a map in the arg list is different than a vector of default values in the following ways:

 * Unlike a default vector, any validation expressions preceding the map have no effect on the parameters in the map.
 * You cannot assign multiple parameters to the same default value in a map as you can in a default vector.
+You must list each value separately for each parameter, even if the values are the same.
 * Validation expressions are automatically created to require the values of the named parameters to be equal to the specified value or, if the value is a symbol, pass a predicate named on the symbol, as defined previously in a ```desc``` or ```blend```